bacontime/blog-mirror/_drafts/chocolate.md

 For example, Consumer Reports' testing found that an **single ounce** of Hershey's dark chocolate has **2.65 times** California's maximum allowable dose level (MADL) for lead. <!--(0.5 micrograms)-->

 [^cadmiumnote]: The article also talks about high levels of cadmium.
 I have not read the research about cadmium exposure.
 This post focuses only on lead.
-But CR's article was so blatantly misleading about lead that I feel comfortable ignoring their fear-mongering about cadmium as well.
-Please let me know if the mentioned levels of Cadmium actually *are* dangerously high.
+But CR's article was so blatantly misleading about lead that I feel comfortable ignoring the concerns about cadmium as well.<!--their fear-mongering about cadmium as well.--> Please let me know if the mentioned levels of Cadmium actually *are* dangerously high.

 Oh my goodness!
 I love eating chocolate.
 I must be at risk for lead poisoning!